Zhguo903/Ichiban/README.md

 - **Yuqing's Story - Special Usecase**<br />
 *Basic information:* Female, 19 years old, she has limited cookers at home. <br />
-*Story:* I just moved so I have limited cookware and some recipes require different cookers but I don't have any.
-It's bothering me so I want a tool that can recommend recipes by ingredients and type of cookware.
+*Story:* I just moved so I have limited cookware and some recipes require different cookers but I donnot have any.
+It is bothering me so I want a tool that can recommend recipes by ingredients and type of cookware.

 - **Yuxin's Story - Special Usecase**<br />
 *Basic information:* Female, 18 years old, she has very particular taste and eat very little at each meal.<br />